Zocdoc

-Zocdoc is a New York City-based company offering an online service that allows people to find and book in-person or telemedicine appointments for medical or dental care.
+Zocdoc, Inc. is a New York City-based company offering an online service that allows people to find and book in-person or telemedicine appointments for medical or dental care.
 The platform also functions as a physician and dentist rating and comparison database.
 The service is free for patients, and doctors pay to advertise their appointment slots.
 Established in 2007, the private company had a $1.8 billion valuation by August 2015, the third-highest for a startup in New York at the time.

 History

 Early history

 Zocdoc was founded in New York City in 2007 by Oliver Kharraz, Nick Ganju, and Cyrus Massoumi, who served as the company's first CEO.
 Cofounders Kharraz and Massoumi met while working as consultants at McKinsey.
 Massoumi had experienced a burst eardrum while traveling and struggled to find available appointments of local doctors and that is where the idea for their business started.
 The service was launched during the TechCrunch40 conference (now called TechCrunch Disrupt) in September 2007.
 It began as a service for dentists in Manhattan, and expanded nationwide to include doctors in over 100 specialties.

 In early 2008, the company received an initial round of $3 million in funding from Khosla Ventures.
 Amazon.com founder Jeff Bezos and Salesforce CEO Marc Benioff also invested in Zocdoc in 2008, helping the company expand the service into other cities and healthcare providers.

 From 2011 to 2013 the company grew to be in over 30 cities, and by 2014, Zocdoc covered 40 percent of markets in 2,000 cities, and had five million users booking appointments every month.

 Zocdoc was recognized as a Best Place to Work in both New York and Arizona for four consecutive years from 2010 to 2014.